by Michael W. Taft

-Have you ever been so involved in doing something that the rest of the world just kind of disappeared?
+Have you ever been so involved in doing something that the rest of the world just kind of went away?
 Or time slowed down and even your sense of self disappeared?
 The great Brazilian soccer star Pele talked about an experience he had in which he felt:

 “…a strange calmness I hadn’t experienced in any of the other games.
 It was a type of euphoria; I felt I could run all day without tiring, that I could dribble through any of their teams or all of them, that I could almost pass through them physically.
 I felt I could not be hurt.”1